Best Summer Family Activities In The Alps

 One thing’s for sure - whether you’re a beginner rider or a family looking for a (very) fun day out - then you’re going to want to give biking a go!

-Most French alpine resorts open during summer will have lifts for walkers and hikers.
-We even give a free lift pass to all our guests in Morzine so they can get to high vantage points easily and cover many miles of terrain - even spanning over into neighbouring Switzerland.
-It’s not uncommon for walkers & hikers to cover 30 kms in a day using the lifts and you’ll see beautiful vistas, lots of wildlife and have the chance to dine in quaint mountain restaurants along the way.
+No trip to the Alps will be complete without a nice traditional hill walk, preferably using the ski lifts to reach high vantage points easily.
+Most French alpine resorts open during summer and the main resorts offer lifts for walkers and hikers.
+We even give a free lift pass to all our guests in Morzine so walkers can cover many miles of terrain - even spanning over into neighbouring Switzerland.
+It’s not uncommon to cover 30 kms in a day using the lifts and you’ll see many a beautiful vista, lots of wildlife and have the chance to dine in quaint mountain restaurants along the way.

 Bring some good walking shoes or trainers and even walking poles for that Nordic Walking experience.
 We offer poles at our hotel reception.
 Poles are great because not only do they propel you along, but they also work the upper body too.